-In the dry and dusty cities, like Beijing, the sound of someone noisily drawing up phlegm and depositing it on the street is practically customary.
+Particularly in the dry and dusty cities, the sound of someone noisily drawing up phlegm and depositing it on the street is commonplace.

 The culprits don’t care where they do it, either.
-You could be sitting in a taxi and the driver winds the window down mid-journey to clear his throat.
+You could be sitting in a taxi and the driver winds the window down mid-journey to clear their throat.

 To describe this experience as unpleasant would be an understatement!

-Spitting is one of the few things that foreigners never really get used to in China, even after spending a number of years there.
+Spitting is one of the few things that foreigners never really get used to in China, even expats who've been there for years.

 (Want to know more?
 Check out this interesting blog on why Chinese people spit.)